tagyoureit/nodejs-poolController/README.md

  * Added capture for Ctrl-C/SIGINT to have a clean exit
  * Added InfluxDB database capabilities
  * Added support for reading the data from up to 16 pumps.
 (You can still only control two.)
+ * Support for up to 50 circuits, 8 pumps
+ * Delay and Cancel Delay for circuits

 # Wish list
 1. Still many messages to debug